Vector analysis for Dirichlet forms and quasilinear PDE and SPDE on metric measure spaces: Introduction and setup

 The space $\mathcal{H}$ is isometrically isomorphic to the Hilbert space $\mathring{\mathcal{M}}$ of martingale additive functionals of finite energy as studied for instance in \cite{FOT94, N85}.
 Given our setup, this isomorphism is almost immediate.
 Weighted energy measures of $1$-forms and energy measures of martingale additive functionals correspond to each other, and gradients can be understood in terms of the martingale part in the Fukushima decomposition.
 The divergence may be expressed in terms of Nakao's divergence functional.

-Our basic setup is as follows: $X$ is assumed to be a locally compact and second countable Hausdorff space; $\mathcal{M}(X)$ denotes the space of (signed) Radon measures on $X$ and $\mathcal{M}_+(X)$ the cone consisting of its non-negative elements; a measure $\mu\in\mathcal{M}_+(X)$ is an \emph{admissible reference measure} on $X$ if each open set $U\subset X$ has positive measure $\mu(U)>0$.
+Our basic setup is as follows: $X$ is assumed to be a locally compact separable metric space.
+We do not use the metric explicitely, but need $X$ to be a locally compact and second countable Hausdorff space, and any such space is metrizable.
+By $\mathcal{M}(X)$ we denote the space of (signed) Radon measures on $X$ and by $\mathcal{M}_+(X)$ the cone consisting of its non-negative elements; a measure $\mu\in\mathcal{M}_+(X)$ is an \emph{admissible reference measure} on $X$ if each open set $U\subset X$ has positive measure $\mu(U)>0$.
 In the sequel we assume that $\mu$ is an admissible reference measure on $X$ and, furthermore, we assume that $(\mathcal{E},\mathcal{F})$ is a regular symmetric Dirichlet (energy) form on $L_2(X,\mu)$, cf. \cite{FOT94}.
 More exactly, we begin our arguments with an admissible reference measure $\mu$, and later switch to an energy dominant measure $m$ if necessary, see Lemma~\ref{L:lem} below.

 Set $\mathcal{C}:=C_0(X)\cap\mathcal{F}$.
 By regularity the space $\mathcal{C}$ is dense in $\mathcal{F}$.
 It is an algebra, and if we endow it with the norm $\left\|f\right\|_{\mathcal{C}}:=\mathcal{E}(f)^{1/2}+\sup_X|f|$, we observe